Your Survival Guide to Online Proctored Exams

 Most UL Lafayette online courses use ProctorU, a live online proctoring service.
 You’ll access it through a link in your Moodle course, which signs you in and connects you to your exam.
 First-time users will create an account and schedule their testing appointment.

 Be sure to pay attention to the testing window.
-For example, if your exam window runs from 10 a.m. to 2 p.m. and you start at 1:30 p.m., you’ll only have 30 minutes to finish before it closes automatically.
+If your exam window is 10 a.m. to 2 p.m. and you start at 1:30 p.m., you’ll have just 30 minutes before it's closed.

 5 Ways to Make Test Day a Breeze

-Williams works with online students every day and says a few simple steps can prevent most of the problems students run into during a proctored exam.
+Williams works with online students daily and says a few simple steps can prevent most problems faced during a proctored exam.

 1. Prepare Early

-Preparation really is everything.
-Take a few minutes to review the ProctorU guide or videos so you know what to expect.
+Take a few minutes to review the proctor guide or videos so you know what to expect.

-Your proctor will ask to see your testing space on camera — that means clearing your desk, removing notes or papers (unless your instructor says they’re allowed), and making sure you’re in a quiet, private spot where no one will interrupt you.
+Your proctor will ask to see your testing space on camera.
+That means clearing your desk and going in a quiet, private spot where no one will interrupt you.

-“Make sure you are aware of what to expect, and you’re not just showing up and hoping for the best,” Williams says.
+“Make sure you know what to expect, and you’re not just showing up and hoping for the best,” Williams says.

 2. Check Your Tech